daronphang/coding_resources/_CSS/positioning.md

 ## Overview

 Both absolute and fixed will not flow around the elements on page and do not take up space.
-For relative, takes up space but offets do not occupy space.
+For relative, takes up space but offsets do not occupy space.

 ```
 static